Yuka-404/DS5690/README.md

 **The Problem:**

-How do you build a single, scalable model that can generate high-fidelity video of any duration, any aspect ratio, and any resolution?
+How to build a single, scalable model that can generate high-fidelity video of any duration, any aspect ratio, and any resolution?
 Existing approaches failed to meet all these criteria:

 - Cascaded U-Nets (like Google's Imagen Video): Powerful, but extremely complex.
 They require a rigid pipeline of 7 or more separate models and are locked into fixed resolutions.